2026 Lexington, Kentucky mayoral election

-The 2026 Lexington, Kentucky mayoral election will be held on November 3, 2026.
-The primary election will be held on May 19, with the top two candidates advancing to the general election.
+The 2026 Lexington, Kentucky mayoral election will be held on November 3, 2026, to elect the mayor of Lexington, Kentucky.
+The primary election was held on May 19, with incumbent two-term mayor Linda Gorton advancing to the general election alongside real estate agent Raquel E. Carter.

-Incumbent mayor Linda Gorton, who was reelected in 2022, is running for reelection for a third term in office.
-Mayoral elections in Lexington are nonpartisan; Gorton is a member of the Republican Party.
+Mayoral elections in Lexington are nonpartisan, though Gorton is a member of the Republican Party, while Carter is a Democrat.